Hassanmustafa786/RAG-Credit-Card-Recommender/README.md

-# Credit Card Suggestor Chatbot
+# RAG Credit Card Recommender

 This project is a chatbot that suggests credit cards based on user queries.
 It scrapes content from a specified website, converts the content into embeddings, and uses Retrieval-Augmented Generation (RAG) to answer questions accordingly.
 The project is built using Flask.